Card To Pocket by Ed Marlo

 Cons

-Requires practice to master the sleight of hand
+Requires practice to master sleight of hand

 Some phases may feel repetitive to certain audiences